 While I’m most excited by the ability to delegate disposition reviews, the ‘headline’ feature being introduced by Microsoft with this announcement is the ability to allow up to five successive reviews to be undertaken on each record.
 In other words, when defining your Retention Labels, you will be able to create up to five separate review steps, with each step having its own group of reviewers.

 All of these reviews are conducted as serial stages (so reviews are not undertaken at the same time as parallel activities).
 With each stage any individual reviewer can make a disposition decision on a given record unilaterally.

 Don’t get me wrong, having the ability to have multiple stages in a disposition review process is a great addition to see introduced – but it’s the ability to delegate disposition review that has got me really excited!

-It’s worth pointing out that undertaking a Disposition Review in Microsoft 365 requires a premium licence¹ – as such, it is assumed that the same licences will be required to use multi-staged disposition.
+It’s worth pointing out that undertaking a Disposition Review in Microsoft 365 requires a premium licence¹ – as such, it is assumed that the same licences will be required to use multi-staged disposition reviews.

-If you’re interested in finding out how the introduction of multi-stage disposition review could change the way that you manage records in Microsoft 365 why not get in touch to find out more?
+If you’re interested in finding out how the introduction of multi-stage disposition reviews could change the way that you manage records in Microsoft 365 why not get in touch to find out more?

 1 – One of the premium licences are required for every user who has the ability to modify any content that will be subject to a Disposition Review in Microsoft 365.
 These premium licences are currently: “Microsoft 365 E5”, “Microsoft 365 E5 Compliance”, “Microsoft 365 E5 Information Protection & Governance”, “Office 365 E5”, or the legacy “Office 365 Advanced Compliance”.